Mpowa-IO/Documents/Whitepaper.md

+Accounting frameworks:

-Accounting frameworks, such as the SEEA, reorganize the relevant environment statistics according to stocks and flows within and between the environment and the economy, based on the principles of the System of National Accounts (SNA).
-In this way, it creates links between environment statistics and the SNA and facilitates the analysis of relationships between the economy and the environment.
+SEEA - relevant environment statistics according to stocks and flows within and between the environment and the economy, based on the principles of the System of National Accounts (SNA).

+SNA and facilitates the analysis of relationships between the economy and the environment.

 These types of environment statistics are all important and interdependent.
 They feed back into each other to produce diverse and complementary products that can be used for different purposes and that fit specific user needs and resources of countries or agencies.
 Ideally, information about the environment should be produced and used as a multipurpose information system which would increase synergy, consistency and efficiency in the use of limited financial resources.